 Up there in the top 5 is the Victoria Sponge; the cake which all bakers aspire to make the lightest, tastiest ever.
 The delicate sponge is the stuff of village fetes, the WI, and competition for the best cake is fierce.

 Who can make lightest, softest sponge is an accolade many aspire to.
-Actually it is not that difficult, however if you do struggle, take a look at the tips below.
+It is not that difficult if you do struggle, take a look at the tips below.
 They may well help you to win the coveted prize.

 Another classic for the top five is a variation on the classic Victoria Sponge with the Strawberry Cream Sponge.
 Rather than using jam, this one has fresh strawberries and cream.
 Essentially, summer in a cake.